 If you have information about a possible breach of a building law or a disciplinary matter you can notify Building and Energy via the following details:

 Department of Energy, Mines, Industry Regulation and Safety

 Locked Bag 100

 Level 1, 303 Sevenoaks Street (entrance Grose Avenue)

 Cannington WA 6107

-In addition, disciplinary complaints regarding registered building service providers and licensed plumbers can be lodged by printing and completing a Disciplinary complaint form.
+In addition, disciplinary complaints regarding registered building service providers and approved owner-builders can be lodged by printing and completing a disciplinary complaint form.
 If you are unsure as to what method to use, contact Building and Energy for advice.

 The Enforcement Branch undertakes a comprehensive assessment of information it receives from you prior to determining whether or not a matter will be investigated.
 You will be advised of the outcome of the assessment.
 In assessing matters for investigation the Enforcement Branch gives priority to matters that demonstrate one or more of the following factors: